everdark/k9/programming/r/async/README.md

 [Link]()

-The notebook is a practical walk-through of implementing asynchronous programming in R using package `future` and `promises`, mainly for the purpose of developing a scalable `shiny` application.
+The notebook is a practical walk-through of implementing asynchronous programming in R using package `future` and `promises`, mainly for the purpose of kick-starting developing a scalable `shiny` application.
 Indeed, all 3 packages come with very well-structured official tutorials already.
-This notebook serves more as a one-stop reference for developers to quickly hands-on on the topic and get ready for the actual application development.
+This notebook serves more as a minimally sufficient one-stop reference for developers to quickly hands-on on the topic and get ready for the actual application development.

 ### Dependencies